eo33/ecommerce-app/README.md

 - As an authenticated user, I want to have access to features like adding items to my cart and placing orders.

 ### Tasks:
 1. Set up user registration form.
+(DONE)
 1. Implement user registration API endpoint.
+(DONE)
+1. (Custom) Implement client side and server side validation.
 1. Design and implement user login form.
 1. Create user login API endpoint with authentication.
 1. Implement password hashing for user security.